 The CAA now explicitly requires plans and issuers to conduct and document a NQTL comparative analysis and provide that analysis upon request.
 Prior to the CAA amendment, MHPAEA required plans and issuers “to comply” with NQTL requirements but plans were not specifically required to perform a comparative analysis.

-A NQTL is generally a limitation on the scope or duration of benefits for treatment.
+NQTLs are generally limitations on the scope or duration of benefits for treatment that cannot be expressed numerically.
 NQTLs include, but are not limited, to the following:

 - Medical management standards limiting or excluding benefits for medical necessity;